 Thailand is a land of multiple cultures, unique landscapes, extraordinary beaches and that holds love for celebration.
-One such widely celebrated festival is the Songkran festival which marks the beginning of the Buddhist new year.
+One such widely celebrated festival is Songkran or the water festival Thailandwhich marks the beginning of the Buddhist new year.
 The festival begins on the 13th of April and ends on the 15th every year, similar to the Indian festival of Baisakhi which also marks the beginning of the solar new year.

 Here is everything you need to know about Thailand’s Songkran festival: